Renewal pruning is a method that stimulates new growth while removing unproductive wood or canes.

 Don’t be afraid to prune your trees and shrubs.
 It is an excellent way to help your plants to stay healthy and productive.
 As you move around under the canopy or peaking into the center of your shrub, you may even discover a new pest or disease before it gets out of hand!

 Native to South and Central America, tomatoes have been cultivated for over 3,000 years.
-Prior to 31 October 1548, Italy had no tomato sauce.
+Prior to Halloween of 1548, Italy had no tomato sauce.
 It’s hard to imagine, isn’t it?
 Now, as winter fades, many gardeners feel compelled to plant tomatoes.
 While starting too soon is a waste of time and seeds, tomatoes can be started indoors 6 to 8 weeks before the last frost date.

 Commonly grown as annuals, tomatoes (Solanum lycopersicum) are actually perennial plants, in their native regions.
 These members of the nightshade family, along with eggplants and potatoes, are self-pollinating.
 This means that honey bees and other pollinators can carry pollen from one flower to another, on the same plant, to cause a plant to create fruit.
 Of course, the more plants you have, the higher your pollination rates will be.
 Plus, you can never have too many tomatoes, right?